iaakash47/Physical-Design-Using-Openlane/README.md

 With the advent of open-source technologies for Chip development, there were several RTL designs, EDA Tools which were open-sourced.
 The missing piece in a complete Open source chip development was filled by the [SKY130 PDK](https://skywater-pdk.readthedocs.io/en/latest/rules.html) from Skywater Technologies and Google.
 There were several EDA Tools, which played specfic roles in the design cycle.
 There was not a clean design flow and Skywater pdk was compatible with only the industrty tools.
 [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane) addressed these issues in providing a completely automated and clean RTL to GDSII flow.
 OpenLane is not a tool, but a flow which consists of several EDA tools, automation scripts and Skywater-pdks tuned to work specifically with the open-source EDA tools.
 The current release target to a SKY130 (i.e. 130 nm) process node is available as [SkyWater Open Source PDK](https://github.com/google/skywater-pdk).
 The PDK provides Physical VLSI Designer with a wide range of flexibility in design choices.
 All the designs and simulations listed in this repository are carried out using the same SkyWater Open Source PDK.

+RTL to GDSII Flow refers to the all the steps involved in converting a logical Register Transfer Level(RTL) Design to a fabrication ready GDSII format.
+GDSII is a database file format which is an industry standard for data exchange of IC layout artwork.
+  The RTL to GSDII flow consists of following steps:
+  - RTL Synthesis
+  - Static Timing Analysis(STA)
+  - Design for Testability(DFT)
+  - Floorplanning
+  - Placement
+  - Clock Tree Synthesis(CTS)
+  - Routing
+  - GDSII Streaming

+ All the steps are further discussed in details in the repository.

+ # About Google SkyWater PDK

+Google and SkyWater Technology Foundry in collaboration have released a completely open-source Process Design Kit(PDK) in May, 2020.
+The current release target to a SKY130 (i.e. 130 nm) process node is available as [SkyWater Open Source PDK](https://github.com/google/skywater-pdk).
+The PDK provides Physical VLSI Designer with a wide range of flexibility in design choices.
+All the designs and simulations listed in this repository are carried out using the same SkyWater Open Source PDK.

 ## Overall Design Flow
 For a design Specification an RTL Design is written in HDLs like Verilog /VHDL or RTL Design is generated using Hardware Construction Languages like Chisel or High Level Synthesis using  SystemC, MATLAB HDL Coder, Bluespec etc